 5. Lead with your Mission and Values

 A strong vision motivates your employees while providing them with a purpose, creates meaning.
-It’s also a valuable way to ensure you’re attracting and hiring the people most likely to fit with your team.
+It’s also a valuable way to ensure you’re attracting and hiring the people most likely to your team.
 If your values are clear to everyone who encounters your company, you’re more likely to appeal to candidates who share your goals.

 The bottom line